10 boating safety tips for pets

-Even the most skillful of swimmers (both humans and dogs!) require the aid of a life vest to keep them safe when out on the open water.
+Even the most skilled swimmers (both humans and dogs!) require the aid of a life vest to keep them safe when out on the open water.
 Depending on the size and breed of your dog, you can purchase a life vest that provides the ideal support for your pet.
 Here are some things to consider:

 - Size and weight capacity: Every brand will have measurements and weight ranges associated with the ideal sized dog it can fit.
 If necessary, take your dog’s measurements (including the chest circumference and torso length).
-The fit should be snug, but allow the dog to move comfortably.
+The fit should be snug, but still allow the dog to move comfortably.